ashrcho/ChurnProject/README.md

 - Which types of customers are leaving
 - And at what rate they're leaving

 To drive the point home, without a thorough understanding of KPI metrics like Churn Rate you are effectively flying blind.
 Insights provided via data are the eyes and ears of a business.
-It only becomes possible to solve and understand a problem by being aware of its existance and depth.
-Current machine learning models provide us strong tools that help us do this.
+It only becomes possible to solve and understand a problem by becoming aware of its existance and depth.
+Current machine learning models provide us useful tools that help us in this endeavor of problem solving/analysis.

 <ins>Data<ins>